thirteensuits/TheMala_v0.1/README.md

  - providing a section to check if the index number of an SBT has already been used to claim an order
  - automating the claim process such that there is no need for the purchaser to check and submit the index number of the SBT in the purchaser's wallet
  - saving the inputted physical address in a way that is not linked to the wallet address used to execute the claim
- - tokengating entry to the "Owner" section to TrunkNFT owners
+ - tokengating entry to the "Owner" section to OwnerNFT owners
- - conducting real-time checks for TrunkNFT ownership status in the process for viewing and withdrawing proceeds
+ - conducting real-time checks for OwnerNFT ownership status in the process for viewing and withdrawing proceeds